ungoogled-software/ungoogled-chromium-macos/README.md

 ## Sponsorship

-Thanks to the generous support from the following sponsors:
+Thanks to the following sponsors for their generous support:

 - @pascal-giguere (via GitHub Sponsors)
 - @kevingriffin (via GitHub Sponsors)